Each and every break-up is unique, because every relationship is unique.

 Do you see yourself in any of them?
 Maybe in more than one?
 See what you think.

-You were married for years – 5, 10, 15, more.
-You have children and it seems that your whole life has been shaped around the marriage, the home, the family.
+You were married for years - 5, 10, 15, more.
+Your life has been shaped around the marriage, the home, the family.
 The break-up feels so much more than just something between the two of you: everything's up for grabs.
-Sometimes it's simply overwhelming, you can hardly bear it.
-At other times you feel empty.
-Emotions can run very high, self-esteem can be very low.
-Loving again seems a lifetime away.

 You’ve been waiting for the kids to grow up.
 Now might be the time, but you’re not sure.
 When ARE they 'grown up'?
 And it all looks so difficult, so many issues to deal with.
 People could get hurt.
 Maybe it’s best to leave it a bit longer.
-(How many times have you said that?)
-Part of you really wants to move on, part of you feels desperately uncertain.
-Maybe your partner will make the decision for you…..
+But how many times have you said that?....

 This isn't the first time.
 Once again, a relationship that seemed so promising at the start has come to a disappointing end.
 You wonder if you're really cut out for marriage or anything resembling it.
 You wonder how much is your own fault, how much is theirs?
 Perhaps you're just destined to be alone?